 Phone: (441) 298-7700

-Emergency Numbers: Police, Fire and Ambulance 911
+Emergency Numbers: Police, Fire, and Ambulance dial 911

 For more information on medical emergencies outside of the U.S., including overseas insurance programs please go to: Your Health Abroad.